 Federal Fund Rate

-In the U.S. the Federal Fund Rate the interest rate which is the depository establishment that lends reserves balances to other banks overnight on an uncollateralized basis.
+In the U.S. the Federal Fund Rate is the interest rate which depository establishment lend reserves balances to other banks overnight on an uncollateralized basis.
 The trend of the federal fund's rate is shown in Figure 5 it shows an increasing trend to January 2017.

 Fig. 5 - Effective Federal Fund Rate from Jan 2014 till Jan 2017